Track-01: General Gynecology

 Track-04: Gynaecologic Oncology

 Gynecologic oncology is a specialized field of medicine focused on the diagnosis, treatment, and management of cancers that affect the female reproductive system.
 This includes cancers of the ovaries, uterus, cervix, vagina, and vulva.
 Gynecologic oncologists are highly trained specialists who provide comprehensive care for women with gynecological cancers.
-They employ a multidisciplinary approach, collaborating with other healthcare professionals such as surgeons, radiation oncologists, medical oncologists, and pathologists to develop personalized treatment plans tailored to each patient's specific needs.
 Treatment options may include surgery, chemotherapy, radiation therapy, targeted therapy, and immunotherapy.
 Gynecologic oncology aims to improve outcomes and quality of life for women affected by gynecological cancers through advanced medical care and supportive services.

 Track-05: Gynaecological Endoscopy